 - Bring your calculator to every lecture, quiz and exam (except when instructed otherwise).
 Always carry a complete set of extra working batteries. - During lectures and office hours, I can only provide help using the listed calculators.
-I do not provide any calculator help during quizzes and exams. - Calculators which do symbolic mathematics (eg. TI-89/92/NSpire) are not allowed on quizzes or exams.
-You may use a TI-89 or TI-92 for lectures and homework, but you must have access to and know how to use one of the permitted calculators for quizzes and exams.
-If you only bring a TI-89 or TI-92 to a test, you may need to complete the test with no calculator. - You may use a TI-82, TI-85 or TI-86 in place of the listed calculators.
-However, I do not provide help with those. - You may not share calculators during quizzes or exams.
+I do not provide any calculator help during quizzes and exams. - Calculators with memory and/or program capabilities (eg. TI-82/83/84/85/86/89/92/NSpire) are not allowed on quizzes or exams.
+You may use them for lectures and homework, but you must have access to and know how to use one of the permitted calculators for quizzes and exams.
+If you only bring a calculator with memory and/or program capabilities to a test, you may need to complete the test with no calculator. - You may not share calculators during quizzes or exams.
 You may not give another student your calculator if you finish a quiz or exam early. - I do not lend out my own calculator.